 - Use appropriate eye contact, body language, volume and rate of speech.

-- Lead and participate in paired interviews and group discussions by listening carefully, responding appropriately, actively contributing ideas, asking questions, holding the floor as appropriate, and encouraging others to participate.
+- Participate in paired interviews and group discussions by listening carefully, responding appropriately, actively contributing ideas, asking questions, holding the floor and changing the topic appropriately.

 - Confirm understanding by repeating or paraphrasing.